 Drop your under-utilized benefits

-Another option is eliminating the benefits you're spending money on but your employees aren't cashing in on.
-For example, if you offer a monthly gym membership but none of your employees have signed up, you can drop the benefit and spend those dollars in other places, such as a wellness stipend.
+Another option is eliminating the benefits you're spending money on, but your employees aren't cashing in on.
+For example, suppose you offer a monthly gym membership, but none of your employees have signed up.
+In that case, you can drop the benefit and spend those dollars in other places, such as a wellness stipend.

-A great way to learn which of your benefits your employees are and aren't using is by sending out an employee benefits survey.
-Our template has free sample questions you can use!
+A great way to learn which benefits your employees are and aren't using is by sending out an employee benefits survey.
+Our template has free sample questions you can use.

 Offer pay raises